Markofka007/BlockBridge/README.md

 - Add a delay before checking if the user was whitelisted
 - Make whitelisting case insensitive
 - Add a server status command
+- Achievement alerts
+- Alerts for when a user joins/leaves